This page used to be home to one of the most popular posts on my wellness blog. In 2019 I decided to revamp it. Here’s why:

 Sick of feeling sick and ashamed, I decided to push his books aside for a while.

-Through some synchronistic events, I ended up being introduced to a medical intuitive.
-I felt drawn to book a reading with her immediately, so I did.
-And when we chatted she was quick to share the source of my mental health issues: unaddressed trauma.
+Through some synchronistic events, I ended up being introduced to an intuitive.
+And when we chatted she was quick to share the source of my mental health issues: Unaddressed trauma.

-She was able to articulate that while plant-based eating was important and necessary for the longevity of health, so was acknowledging the thinly veiled unaddressed trauma causing the depression and anxiety I was suffering from: emotional and physical abuse from childhood.
+She shared that while plant-based eating was important, so was acknowledging the unaddressed trauma causing the depression and anxiety I was suffering from: emotional and physical abuse from childhood.

 Think of the stress response process in the body, and what it pumps out when we keep trying to push down how we feel about the past.
-That’s a lot of fuel – a lot of dispelled energy.
-Something’s benefiting from it, but not us.
+That’s a lot of fuel, and something’s benefiting from it, just not us.

 Having parasites and candida overgrowth impacts everything – neurotransmitter development, brain function, digestion.

-She also offered strategies for processing the trauma residing in my body, which has been helping me heal and feel less burdened by anxiety and depression (I share some of these below).
+And most importantly, she offered strategies for processing the trauma residing in my body, which has been helping me heal and feel less burdened by the anxiety and depression I can’t find physical reasons to explain (I share some of these below).